Swimming success for Deshan

 “It was an incredible four-day event and we are so proud of his efforts,” said Deshan’s sister, Anu.

-Anu thanked Honey Hireme and Betty Smith from Life Unlimited Community Services for their support and credited coach Shelly Blair for Deshan’s success in the pool.
+Anu thanked Honey Hireme and Betty Smith from Life Unlimited Community Services for their support and credited coach Shelley Blair for Deshan’s success in the pool.

 Deshan’s award-winning art journey